merin86/planbrella/README.md

  | **Comment Management** |
 |  | 11 | As a logged in user I can post comments on tasks so that I can engage in discussions about task details and progress with other team members | Must Have |

+### Flow Diagram

+- A non-logged in user can see the home page when the user comes to the page.
+Here there are only the options to Sign In or Sign Up.

+- A logged in user can see the front page, enter the tasks page, create tasks (with CRUD functionality) and write comments (with CRUD functionality) in a specific task.
+The user can now also Sign Out.
+The username of the logged in is now also visible in red text to the right of the Sign Out button.
+If a task is overdue, this is shown by the Due Date becoming red and italicized, and that it says Overdue next to the Due Date.

+Flow diagram was created using [Lucidchart](https://lucidchart.com/)

+- Flow chart for user:

 ## Technologies Used